leegao/panfrost-notes/vortek/vortek2.md

 4. If the destination image is *not* an emulated one, it proceeds as a normal pass-through call to the Vulkan driver.
 This ensures standard functionality is unaffected.

 ---

-Of course.
-Here is a comprehensive decompilation and analysis of the next 20 functions from `libvortekrenderer2.so`, with a focus on identifying any modifications or unusual behavior.

 ### Summary of Modifications